MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-ssas.md

 ## Generate an embed token

 To embed your report in the *embed for your customers* scenario, [generate an embed token](./generate-embed-token.md#row-level-security) that passes the effective identity to Power BI.
+All live connections to AS engines need an effective identity even if there's no RLS implemented.

 The information needed to generate an embed token depends on if you're connected to Power BI using a service principal or as a master user, and also if the AS engine uses RLS.